espocrm/documentation/docs/administration/troubleshooting.md

 ]
 ```

+Don't forget to revert the mode back after the problem is solved.

 ## Check system requirements

 At Admiistration > System Requirements.
-It's important to have all required extensions installed.
+It's important that you have all required extensions installed.

 ## Scheduled Jobs are not working